By Endai, South Korea

 After she’d finished reading, I felt that these words were incredibly fresh and new, that they carried the authority and power of God and were not words that could have been spoken by just anyone.
 I therefore asked the sister, “Where have these words come from?
 I’ve never heard such words before.”

 Sister Cao said excitedly, “Sister, let me tell you some good news!
 The Lord Jesus we’ve longed for has returned as the incarnate Almighty God, and He is expressing many truths and is performing the stage of work of judgment beginning in God’s house, which is the work of the Age of Kingdom.
 This precisely fulfills the biblical prophecies: ‘I have yet many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come’ (John 16:12–13).
 ‘He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day’ (John 12:48).
 ‘For the time is come that judgment must begin at the house of God’ (1 Peter 4:17).
 Almighty God has expressed millions of words, has revealed many mysteries held within the Bible, and He has told us such things as the inside story on His six-thousand-year management plan, how we can get into heavenly kingdom, and the end and final destination for mankind.
 As long as we pray in the name of Almighty God and keep up with God’s new work, then we will be keeping pace with the footsteps of the Lamb and our parched spirits can be nourished and watered.
-The two passages I’ve just read are words expressed by Almighty God, and the reasons for the desolation in the religious world we’ve just fellowshiped are also revealed in God’s words.
+The two passages I’ve just read are words expressed by Almighty God, and the reasons for the desolation in the religious world we’ve just fellowshiped are also revealed ins.
 This allows us to see God’s almightiness and wisdom and that He has not discarded those who love the truth and who yearn for His appearance, but instead He uses our spiritual famine to allow us to grasp His will and seek out His footsteps.
-He does this to lead all those within any denomination who truly love the truth and who sincerelybefore His throne, and only those who hearken to the voice of God and accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
+He does this to lead all those within any denomination who truly love the truth and who sincerely believe in God before His throne, and only those who hearken to the and accept His work in the last days can regain the work of the Holy Spirit, obtain the supply of the water of life that flows from the throne and leave the desolation behind.
 If someone refuses to accept God’s work of the last days, then they will have no chance to experience the judgment and chastisement of God’s words and be purified, and they will forever lose their chance to enter the heavenly kingdom.”

 After listening to what Sister Cao said, I felt a sense of excitement that I couldn’t express.
 I felt like I was dreaming—the Lord really had returned!
 If it weren’t for God expressing the truth, who would have understood the reasons for the desolation in the churches?
 I couldn’t wait to ask the sisters to take me to their church, and they both said, “Thanks be to God!
 God’s sheep has heard His voice!”

-After I came to The Church of Almighty God, I received a warm welcome from the brothers and sisters, and they gave me detailed fellowship on the inside story of God’s three stages of work and the significance of God’s name.
+After I came to The Church of Almighty God, I received a warm welcome from the brothers and sisters, and they gave me detailed fellowship on the inside story of God’s three stages of work and the significance of.
 As I listened, fervent flames began to rise in my heart, and the more I listened, the more I wanted to hear.
 Through the meticulous fellowship of the brothers and sisters, I came to understand that, in order to save mankind, God launched His six-thousand-year management plan and He performs three stages of work, with each stage of work being higher and more profound than the one before it.
 By performing the work of redemption, the Lord Jesus saved mankind from the bondage of the law, but because the root cause of our sins was not resolved, we still live in a state whereby we sin in the daytime and confess at night.
 Now, Almighty God has come in the last days and is performing a stage of work of judgment beginning in God’s house, based upon the foundation of the Lord Jesus’ work of redemption, and He is expressing all the truths to enable man to thoroughly cast off the bonds of sin, be purified, and attain true salvation.
 The brothers and sisters also played a dance video for me called “The Happiness in the Good Land of Canaan,” and I watched the brothers and sisters in the video dancing happily and carefree.
 My heart was touched, as though I had gone back to when I first started believing in the Lord, and I felt an enjoyment as though I were a seedling that had long been in a drought and which had suddenly been watered and nourished by a spring rain.
 I was so thrilled, my eyes brimmed with tears, and I kept thanking the Lord in my heart.
 When it came time to leave, the brothers and sisters gave me a book called The Scroll Opened by the Lamb, and they told me to give it a good read when I got back home.

 When I returned home, I found it hard to calm my excitement, and I thought: Is this real?
 Can I really welcome the Lord?
 When I read the Bible before, I had always been so envious of the disciples who followed the Lord Jesus for being able to hear His voice.
 Could my wish really come true?
 I then read a passage from The Scroll Opened by the Lamb: “I was once known as Jehovah.
 I was also called the Messiah, and people once called Me Jesus the Savior because they loved and respected Me.
 But today I am not the Jehovah or Jesus that people knew in times past—I am the God who has returned in the last days, the God who shall bring the age to an end.
 I am the God Himself that rises up at the ends of the earth, replete with My entire disposition, and full of authority, honor and glory.
 People have never engaged with Me, have never known Me, and have always been ignorant of My disposition.
 From the creation of the world until today, not one person has seen Me.
 This is the God who appears to man during the last days but is hidden among man.
 He resides among man, true and real, like the burning sun and the flaming fire, filled with power and brimming with authority.
 There is not a single person or thing that shall not be judged by My words, and not a single person or thing that shall not be purified through the burning of fire.
 Eventually, all nations shall be blessed because of My words, and also smashed to pieces because of My words.
 In this way, all people during the last days shall see that I am the Savior returned, I am the Almighty God that conquers all of mankind, and I was once the sin offering for man, but in the last days I also become the flames of the sun that burn all things, as well as the Sun of righteousness that reveals all things.
 Such is My work of the last days.”
 These words carried authority and power and I felt that no ordinary person could have spoken them.
 Besides God, who would dare to speak in His place?
 In my heart, I became certain that these were the words of God.
 I felt so thrilled: The Lord really had returned!
 God is the First and the Last, He can begin new ages and bring ages to a close.
 The three stages of work fellowshiped by the sister—the Age of Law, the Age of Grace, and the Age of Kingdom—are surely all performed by one God, and Almighty God is the returned Lord Jesus.
 I held the book of God’s words to my chest, feeling as though I’d found some precious treasure, and I decided that I would investigate this way in earnest.